 Menstrual problems in combination with depression are not uncommon in women.
 Postpartum depression, which occurs in up to 15% of all women after the birth of a baby.
 Many who are struggling with depression unintentionally lose weight.
 Male depression brings along a whole different set of challenges.
 The libido – sexual desire – decreases.
 These individual variations could lead to a depression not being recognized as such for a long time.

 Individual symptoms can influence each other.
 For example, some people with depression tend to ruminate a lot.
 And those thoughts revolving around negative experiences can disturb sleep behavior.
-Poor sleep in turn fires negative thoughts or reduces memory performance.
-This in turn has an impact on concentration and self-confidence.
+Poor sleep, in turn, fires negative thoughts or reduces memory performance.
+This has an impact on concentration and self-confidence.
 And there you have it.
 A vicious cycle has been born that must be broken.

 In some cases, the negative assumptions are so strong that suicidal thoughts of death can arise.
 When suicidal thoughts occur, it is time to seek medical or psychological help immediately.
 Click here for an emergency number to call.

 This disorder affects a person’s life at its core.
-Also for relatives, the disorder can poses a very great challenge.
-Also romantic relationships can be challenging during depression.
+Also for relatives, the disorder can pose a very great challenge.
+Also, romantic relationships can be challenging during depression.
 You may even withdraw from good friends out of exhaustion or shame.
-Since depression can affect feelings, thoughts, behavior and body, it affects the person as a whole.
+Since depression can affect feelings, thoughts, behavior, and body, it affects the person as a whole.
 Every aspect of life and one’s entire well-being is affected.